ept/blog/src/_posts/2007-11-20-android-googles-throw-away-mobile-operating-system.md

 reasons explained
 above.

-<blockquote>"Will Google end up capturing the lion’s share of the
+> "Will Google end up capturing the lion’s share of the
-value in the mobile business by dominating mobile advertising?"</blockquote>
+> value in the mobile business by dominating mobile advertising?"

 There is certainly a fair chance that Google will take a large chunk of the mobile advertising market.
 But let's remember that although it has fuelled